 Signs of labor: Know what to expect

-Effacement: Thinning of the cervix
+Effacement: Ripening of the cervix

 Dilation: Opening of the cervix

 At first, these cervical changes can be very slow.
-Once you're in active labor, expect to dilate more quickly.
+Once you''re in active labor, expect to dilate more quickly.

 Increase in vaginal discharge

+Light spotting between weeks 37 and 40 of pregnancy could be a sign that labor is starting.
+Vaginal discharge that is pink or bloody is known as the bloody show.
 If vaginal bleeding is as heavy as a normal menstrual period, however, contact your health care provider immediately.
 Heavy vaginal bleeding could be a sign of a problem.

 Nesting: Spurt of energy